-In this article we’ll give you our grow tent fan reviews for models that we’ve tried or are currently using, and we’ll discuss how to choose the best fans for your grow tent:
+In this article we’ll give you our grow tent fan reviews for models that we’ve tried or are currently using, and we’ll discuss how to choose the best fans for your grow tent for air circulation:

 - How many fans you’ll need